openfga/rfcs/20220831-add-type-restrictions-to-json-syntax.md

 For the scope of this RFC, we are proposing that the initial phase be backwards compatible and not a breaking change.
 This will allow users on previous versions to keep using them during a grace period while keeping changes to the public surface of the API and SDKs to a minimum.

-A later RFC can introduce the breaking change where the `directly_related_user_types` array is moved out of the metadata and into the relation definition.
+A later RFC can introduce the breaking change where the `directly_related_user_types` array and `allow_public` are moved out of the metadata and into the relation definition.
 That phase can be combined with other breaking changes we are introducing to minimize user-disruption.

 #### DSL

-As a lot of developers will now have to include a user type and it may not have any relations on it, an update to the DSL needs to happen to support types with no relations: (completed via openfga/syntax-transformer#47)
+As a lot of developers will now have to include a user type and it may not have any relations on it.
+An update to the DSL needs to happen to support types with no relations: (completed via openfga/syntax-transformer#47)

 ```python
 type user